ShlokRamteke/Mortage_calculator/README.md

 # Interest Calculator

 ## Overview
+This is a hobby project, which have helped me learn about building frontend with React.
 The Interest Calculator is a React app that allows users to calculate the amount of interest to be paid for a house based on the down payment, interest percentage, and tenure period.
 The app provides a graphical representation of the interest breakup using a pie chart and allows users to select the amount using a slider.

 Interest Calculator Screenshot